httpwg/http-extensions/draft-ietf-httpbis-proxy-status.md

 : http_upgrade_failed

 Description:
-: The HTTP Upgrade between the intermediary and the next hop failed.
+: The process of negotiating an upgrade of the HTTP version between the intermediary and the next hop failed.

 Extra Parameters:
 : None